 Another toxic airborne culprit is tobacco smoke or nicotine.
 Of course, cigarette or marijuana smoke infiltrates the air quality and settles on feathers, the cage, cage accessories and toys.
-The chemicals are inhaled or smoke lands on the bird and its environment, causing brittle feather production.
+The smoke may be inhaled or ingested when lands on the bird and its accessories, causing brittle feather production.
 Nicotine and other chemicals in cigarette smoke are toxic chemicals that birds don’t tolerate well.
 Refrain from smoking in the house and always thoroughly wash your hands before handling your pet.

 Cage Size and Management

 Cage size is critically important.
 A parrot that is forced to live in an inappropriately small cage will suffer from lack of enrichment and exercise.
 Every time your parrot needs to stretch its wings it may hit the wing tips on the cage bars, causing pain and damaging feathers.
 Parrots often instinctually pull out damaged feathers, so a small cage may lead to a plucking feathers habit.
 Just as important, the boredom of a small poorly equipped cage can end with a bird plucking feathers.